Gilling and Pickering line: History 1914–1964

 Services on the G&P line went through to York via the east to south curve onto the East Coast Main Line near to Raskelf.
 These services became the backbone of both the G&P and the T&M lines when the passenger service on the T&M line was cut back to serve just between Malton and Gilling in 1914.
 After this date, services leaving and arriving at Gilling from the T&M line would dovetail with those on the G&P service to and from York.
 Because of the nature of the lines leaving Gilling to the east and the near dead-on departure times for both lines being the same, races between trains going east were not uncommon, despite not being officially sanctioned by the company.

 Timetabled passenger workings on the T&M line were stopped altogether in January 1931, which left the G&P service operating alone from Pickering to York.
 However, one service a day at this time ran through to Pilmoor and there was an additional unadvertised afternoon working for schoolchildren.
 During the Second World War, passenger traffic was sparse, with just two out-and-back workings from Pickering.
 One of these went all the way to York, and the other terminated at Alne with onward connections to York.
 By October 1950, the timetable had three through workings between York and Pickering, but not all services stopped at all of the stations on the East Coast Main Line.
 All stations on the line between Bishophouse Junction and Mill Lane junction continued to be called at by trains, with the exception of Ampleforth, which closed in 1950.

-All of the stations on the line were closed to passengers on 2 February 1953, however, because there was no Sunday service on the line, the last trains running on the previous Saturday (31 January 1953).
+All of the stations on the line were closed to passengers on 2 February 1953, however, because there was no Sunday service on the line, the last trains ran on the previous Saturday (31 January 1953).
 Most of the stations stayed open for goods services.
 Excursions, ramblers specials and summer seaside trips were commonplace after closure to passengers, with the last official passenger working being a special worked in conjunction with the opening of the BMEWS base at RAF Fylingdales in November 1963.
 The section between Kirbymoorside and Pickering was closed to all traffic in the same month as the passenger service, although a small section at Pickering was retained as a headshunt for a gas works on the western side of the line.
 Tracklifting was carried out between Kirbymoorside and Pickering soon after closure and this left Kirbymoorside as a terminus until all the Ryedale lines were closed completely in 1964.